 THE FUTURE OF LOAD CELLS

+Load cells will also find more applications in microsystems, hence resulting into something called Miniaturized Load Cells.
+These load cells will be produced as MEMS (Micro Electro Mechanical Systems) devices, which are becoming more and more popular due to improvements in technology.
 MEMS are micro-sized silicon structures etched in the form of beams, diaphragms or plates that can function as sensors within a load cell.
 MEMS are fabricated using the bulk and surface micromachining.
 MEMS can then be mass produced, because thousands of sensor elements can be fabricated on single wafer with integrated supporting circuits.

 - Guide to the measurement of force, published 1998, by the institute of measurement and control, ISBN 0 904457 28 1